puakehaulani/Template-Engine-Employee-Summary/README.md

 ## About the Project

 This is a CLI app for managers to input employee data, to be rendered into a HTML file that the manager can use to quickly see employee contact information.
 The constructor functions for the various employee roles have passed a battery of tests to ensure they are functional for building any number of team members reliably.
+The team.html file will be written to the output directory, which will be created when running the app.

 ## Usage